Hot Film & Theater How-Tos

 Freddy vs. Jason was one of the greatest film cash-ins of all time, but it was still cool to imagine these two greats of 1980's horror squaring off.
 This video will show you how to make a replica of Jason's machete from the film, using a real machete as a base.
 They aren't expensive, and if you're going to a Halloween party where real weapons are allowed this would be a great one to use.

-How To: Make a fake tree for a play
+How To: Make a car-mounted rocket launcher prop for a film

-How To: Build a fake sword prop
+How To: Build a lightsaber prop for film making

 Prev Page